Lost Opportunity Cost. Now, this is not like saying, “-Dang it, WHERE’S MY COFFEE?!?!? Or,-“Dang it, my Starbucks coupon expired!!!!!

 But, when budgeting for family finances and retirement as in all things, what is the true real lost opportunity cost of that daily cup of joe?

 Here is an actual, true-to-life-example.
 Meet Ray and Liz, both 35 and new business owners.
 Just seven years ago, Liz underwent multiple successful surgeries to remove a malignancy that required a one-month hospital stay and one full year of physical, speech, and occupational therapy.
 Though in full remission by God’s Grace, she is highly concerned about protecting their cash flow, and their finances.
-They are currently working closely with their new advisor to get the protection side of their long-term financial world in first order.
+They are currently working closely with their new financial professional to get the protection side of their long-term financial world in first order.

 Like most of us, both Liz and Ray are daily coffee aficionados.
 Their favorite brew, you inquire?
 None other than a daily Grande Café latte on their way to work and on early Saturday mornings.